-remote_install_dir_path Specifies the path on the Solaris 10 11/06 for x86 system in which to create the new installation image.
+remote_install_dir_path Specifies the path on the current Solaris release for x86 systems in which to create the new installation image.

-This command creates a new installation image on the Solaris 10 11/06 for x86 system.
-In order to patch this image, you must temporarily place this image on a system that is running the Solaris 10 11/06 for x86 release.
+This command creates a new installation image on the current Solaris release for x86 systems.
+In order to patch this image, you must temporarily place this image on a system that is running the current Solaris release for x86 systems.